simranxx9/CoviDAR/README.md

  * What makes it different from other similar aaps

-> Along with FAQS now user can ask there queries which is responsed back to them at the earliest.
+> Along with FAQS, now user can ask there queries which is responsed back to them at the earliest.